-If a student stops attending classes without notifying CCC (an Unofficial Withdrawal), the withdrawal date will be the midpoint of the term or the last date of academic activity as determined by CCC.
-If this return of funds results in a balance on the student's account, he/she is responsible for paying that balance to CCC.
+If R2T4 is required and the return of funds results in a balance on the student's account, he/she is responsible for paying that balance to CCC.
 If the student does not pay his/her balance, a delinquency hold will be applied to the student's account, and the student will not be permitted to register or order transcripts until the balance is satisfied.
 Per federal regulations, there is no appeal policy for the R2T4 calculation.